Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Number densities

 Our errors for the number densities are a combination of three different causes.
 First we bootstrap the number density calculation for variations in the \eazy\ redshifts.
 This enables galaxies to shift redshift bin.
 This has an almost negligible effect on our number densities.
 Secondly, we incorporate the effects of cosmic variance.
 We follow the prescription of \citet{Jespersen2025}, calibrating the cosmic variance based on a combination of the cosmic variance calculator by \citep{moster2011} and added constraints from the \texttt{UniverseMachine} simulations \citep{Behroozi2019} at the highest redshifts.
 This directly incorporates realistic effects of scatter due to assembly bias \citep{Jespersen2022, Chuang2024}.
 This has strong effects on individual fields, but it is less of an issue here due to the combination of separate sightlines and our (comparatively) large area.
 Thirdly, we include Poisson counting error which becomes the main source of error in the high-z bins.
 All of these errors are combined in quadrature to produce our overall errors.
 We follow the same approach when computing errors throughout this work.

 The results of this is shown in Fig. \ref{fig:number-density}.
 We see that we obtain a rapid decline with redshift as would initially be expected.
 We limit the amount of comparisons here as we wish to (at least) match the exact mass cut used in the literature (see Fig. \ref{fig:number-density-10} for many more comparisons to observations and simulations).
-The most comparable observational study is that of \citet{Valentino2023} as they also select massive quiescent galaxies with \Mstar>$\rm 10^{9.5}M_\odot$ enabling a more like-for-like comparison, but were limited by the field sizes at that point due to limited publicly available JWST fields. \citet{Valentino2023} had a field size of 145 arcmin$^2$, whereas in this work we have an area of 816 arcmin$^2$ which is approximately 5$\times$ the size.
+The most comparable observational study is that of \citet{Valentino2023} as they also select massive quiescent galaxies with \Mstar>$\rm 10^{9.5}M_\odot$ enabling a more like-for-like comparison. \citet{Valentino2023} had a field size of 145 arcmin$^2$, whereas in this work we have an area of 816 arcmin$^2$ which is approximately 5$\times$ the size.
 This gives us significantly greater number statistics.
 They used UVJ selection, but included everything within 1 \sig, in effect expanding the criteria.

 Our number densities remain mostly consistent with this work despite our much larger field size and redshift range containing $\sim$ 9$\times$ as many quiescent galaxies as in that work.
 This shows the benefit of selecting multiple different fields in trying to deal with the effects of cosmic variance.
 We also show the results of \citet{Carnall2023}, which shows an excess in the higher redshift bin due to an overdensity of massive quiescent galaxies in CEERS \citep{Jin2024,Valentino2023}.